caracalla/caracalla/README.md

 # Welcome to my Web Zone

-Hi, I'm James, and I write C++ at a big internet company.
+Hi, I'm James, and I write C++, sometimes at big internet companies.
 For fun, I like to work on various projects, spanning real time 3D rendering, language learning, and web technologies.

-I also have a blog, although it's pretty barren right now: https://caracal.la
+I also have a blog, although it's pretty barren right now: https://caracalla.github.io/blog

 ## Projects
 * [buffdog](https://github.com/caracalla/buffdog) - A real time 3D software renderer in C++ whose only dependency is SDL, which handles input and outputting the final rendered image to the screen.
 It's also kind of a game engine in progress.